telerik/kendo-vue/docs/faq/index.md

 The Kendo UI for Vue suite works both with Vue 3 and Vue 2.

+> Vue 2 is currently in its end-of-support phase till Nov 2024.
+After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
+Please check our [Vue 2 End of Support article](slug:vue2-end-of-support) for more details.

 ### Which Vue version is recommended for the Kendo UI for Vue suite?
 Kendo UI for Vue supports both Vue 2 and Vue 3.
 If you you are now starting your project, `we recommend the usage of Vue 3`.
 If you have a legacy project that uses Vue 2, again you are good to continue its development but there could be some configuration specifics for some of the components.

+> Vue 2 is currently in its end-of-support phase till Nov 2024.
+After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
+Please check our [Vue 2 End of Support article](slug:vue2-end-of-support) for more details.

 ### Does Kendo UI for Vue supports Server-Side Rendering(SSR)?